pharo-containers/Containers-OrderedSet/README.md

 ## How to depend on it?

-If you want to add a dependency on OrderedSet to your project, include the following lines in your baseline:
+If you want to add a dependency on OrderedSet to your project, include the following lines into your baseline:

 ```Smalltalk
 spec